nordcloud/serverless-boilerplate/README.md

 # SC5 Serverless Boilerplate

 sc5-serverless-boilerplate is a project template for new serverless projects.
 Contents of the template:
+* plugin serverless-cors-plugin: allows centralized adding of CORS headers
+* plugin serverless-helpers-js: makes project name and stage available in environment variables
+* plugin serverless-optimizer-plugin: optimize size of lambda function size in deployment
-* plugins serverless-cors-plugin, serverless-helpers-js
+* file s-project.json: Register plugins above
-* s-template with RequestTemplates restGet, restPost, restPut, restDelete for use in endpoints in s-function files
+* file s-template.json: RequestTemplates restGet, restPost, restPut, restDelete for use in endpoints in s-function files

 ## Creating new project